 - The trails are open from dawn till dusk.

 - Vehicle access and parking is allowed only within the designated parking area at the trailhead.
 Do not drive up the Highland Drive roadway past the trail head parking lot.

 - Skiers & snowshoers only; no mechanized vehicles of any kind (including ATV’s, snowmobiles, etc.) are allowed.
 Please do not walk on the ski trails.
 The footstep divots tend to freeze making it dangerous for skate skiing.

 - A rustic warming hut is available – located upslope of the main pavilion building in the campground area.
 Please stay off and away from all structures other than the warming hut.
 Only use the stove and fireplace for fires.
 Kindling and cut firewood is located outside hut.
 No campfires or firearms.
 A stove is available for warming water, tea or coffee.

 - Composting toilets are near the warming hut.

-- No potable water is available on-site.
+- No potable water is available on-site in the winter.
 You must bring your own water supply.

 - There are no trash receptacles.
 Please pack out what you pack in.

 - Children under 16 must be accompanied by an adult.